jonas-werner/nc2-fvn-terraform/README.md

-# Nutanix Cloud Infrastructure (NCI) Flow Networking Terraform Samples
+# Nutanix Cloud Clusters (NC2) Flow Virtual Network Terraform Samples

 This repository contains a collection of Terraform samples demonstrating different Flow Networking configurations in Nutanix Cloud Infrastructure (NCI).
 These samples show how to set up various networking scenarios using Terraform.
+Also included are VM image downloads from public repositories and VM creation.

 ## Prerequisites